Thomas F. Timlin

 Thomas F. Timlin (September 28, 1863 – October 29, 1903) was an American businessman and politician from Milwaukee, Wisconsin.
-He was a member of the Wisconsin State Assembly, representing Milwaukee's 6th Assembly district during the 1903 session, but died before the end of his term.
+He was a member of the Wisconsin State Assembly, representing Milwaukee's 6th Assembly district during the 1903 session, but he died before the end of his term.

 Background

 Timlin was born in Mequon, Wisconsin, on September 28, 1863, and came to Milwaukee in 1868.
 He was educated at St. Gall's Academy; after graduating he was in the grocery business until 1893 when he was appointed tax assessor of the fourth assessment district, a job he left in 1900, resigning to go into the real estate and fire insurance business.

 Politics

 In 1902, Timlin was chosen as the Democratic nominee in Milwaukee's 6th Assembly district.
 This was the first election after the 1901 redistricting act in which the 6th district moved from a northeast city lakeshore district to a downtown district, taking much of the territory of the previous 1st and 2nd Assembly districts.
 In the general election, he defeated Republican Bart J. Ruddle and Social Democrat William H. Statz.
 He was assigned to the standing committee on ways and means.